AgencyPMG/ProgrammingChallenges/sql-assessment/README.md

 1. Fork the repository
 2. Answer the questions below in a single SQL file - e.g answers.sql
-3. Provide Link to Forked Repository to PMG Careers Team
+3. Provide Link to Forked Repository to PMG Talent Acquisition Team

 ### Please provide a SQL statement for each question